denizlg24/open-hudle/README.md

 - **SVG Overlay (custom)** → Perfect scaling on any device, ideal for static diagrams

 Save drawings as **JSON state objects**, and replay using video timestamps.
 This guarantees the same drawings appear across all devices and resolutions.

 ---

-## 📜 License
-MIT License — free for teams, open-source for the community.

----